This post may contain affiliate links. Please read our disclosure policy.

 More Winter Squash Recipes

-There you have it – an easy, kid-friendly recipe that’s as nutritious as it is delicious.
-Cinnamon Roast Butternut Squash is a perfect way to introduce the little ones to the wonders winter squash, all while making mealtime fun and enjoyable for the whole family.
-Add this recipe to your weekly rotation and let me know what you think in the comments or tag me on social media if you make it!
+And that’s it!
+An easy, kid-friendly winter squash recipe that’s as nutritious as it is delicious.
+Cinnamon Roast Butternut Squash is a perfect way to introduce the little ones to the wonders of winter squash, all while making mealtime fun and enjoyable for the whole family.
+Let me know what you think — leave a comment and rating below!

 Cinnamon Roast Butternut Squash